thanhhau097/chargrid2d/README.md

 Then you need to run train.py file to train the model.

-If you have any questions, please email me at thanhhau097@gmail.com
+If you have any questions, please create an issue.